 If you have been diagnosed with diabetes by an appropriately licensed health care professional, you are eligible for outpatient self-management training and education, as well as coverage of your diabetic equipment and supplies, including formulary glucometers, test strips, insulin and syringes.
 These supplies are provided by your pharmacist with a prescription from your provider.
 Some insulin supplies are covered through the DME benefit and may require prior authorization.

-Denver Health network: Applicable cost sharing for type of service.
+In network: Applicable cost sharing for type of service.
+Out of network: Not covered.

 DIETARY AND NUTRITIONAL COUNSELING

 Coverage for health coach counseling is limited to the following covered situations: